KhafiaAyyub/Worldcup2019-Scrapper/Readme.md

 - Another good reason is to have fun by making this cool project.

-## Tech Stack and Commands for installing the npm modules:
+## Tech Stack and Commands for installing the npm modules

 - Javascript
 - Node Modules:
   - **minimist:** Takes the input from command line